mpio-be/clusterTrack/README.md

 # clusterTrack
-Clustering Animal Movements using DDSCAN and other related methods
+Clustering Animal Movements using DBSCAN and Related Algorithms

 ```R